 HIV Treatment and Support

-We provide comprehensive treatment and care for people with HIV infection, as well as sexual health care and ongoing support.
 We also have close links with Terrence Higgins Trust who offer a range of services in the community.

 The best way to prevent HIV infection is to avoid activities that put you at risk, such as having sex without a condom.
 However we do have new treatments for reducing risk if you find yourself in a high risk situation.